Meeco/docs/releases/svx-4.0.0.md

 - **Local KMS Adapter:** the KEK is generated using Cryppo and stored in the database.
 DEKs are generated using Cryppo and encrypted using the generated KEK.
 All private key materials are stored encrypted in the database.
 - **AWS KMS Adapter:** uses `GenerateDataKey` to atomically create and wrap the DEK in a single KMS API call.
 The plaintext DEK returned by the API call is not stored.

+When using the Local KMS Adapter, key material (KEK and other managed keys) is itself encrypted using a **Master Encryption Key (MEK)** configured under `kms.master_encryption_key` in the static config.
+If the MEK is not configured, key material is stored unencrypted in the database.
+Data remains encrypted, but the keys protecting it are not.
+Configuring the MEK is strongly recommended for anything but local development.

 ### New Wallet Configuration Approach